michael-horansky/multipendulum/simulation/MANUAL.md

 ## Setting up the configuration

 First, you create any amount of analyzers as instances of the _analyzer_ class.
-The constructor takes 3 arguments:
+The constructor takes 4 arguments:

 1. my_dt (float): the step used in numerical integration, of dimension [s]
 2. my_omega_F (float): the *default value* of the driving force angular frequency.
 3. my_external_force_amplitude (float): the *default value* of the driving force amplitude.
+4. dataset_name (string) [optional]: The prefix added to every filename before the regular filename, separated by an underscore.
+This is used whenever you're exporting data to files, such as plots or tables.
+If _dataset_name_ is unspecified, it will be omitted from the naming convention, which means it will overwrite any previous files exported from an unnamed dataset, should they match filenames.

 The default values will be used in other methods called for this instance if a different value isn't specified.